aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 | ODT, OTT                                                     | ODF Encryption (Blowfish/AES)                               | ODF Encryption (AES256 + SHA256)             |
 | PDF                                                          | -                                                           | RC4 Encryption (40/128 bit)                  |

-The following code example demonstrates how to encrypt a document with a password:
+The following code example shows how to encrypt a document with a password:

 {{< highlight csharp >}}
 // Create a document.